 Seriously, I can't makeup(haha) what one I like better.
 The BB or PDL.
 The PDL melts into my skin but doesn't last as long as the BB but the BB is heavier than I prefer but prefer dosen't mean it doesn't look good.
 Oh well..

 This is an excellent bb cream.
 The texture is very creamy & lovely, and the pigment is much more than I expected in a western brand's bb cream.
 It feels very comfortable & light on the face.
 I can tell I'm wearing it, so it doesn't feel like nothing at all, but it isn't heavy in the slightest.
 On my normal to dry skin, it has excellent wear time--10+ hrs!
-It offers amazing coverage for a "western" bb cream.
+It offers amazing coverage for a (again, western) bb cream.
 I'd say that it's comparable, coverage-wise, to a medium coverage foundation.
 However, it has the consistency of a facial moisturizer or cream--it's quite hydrating.
-I'll admit I'm a huge fan of Korean & Japanese bb creams (although their shade selection in most brands for medium to dark skintones sucks), so I didn't like the western ones much at first.
-However, I really don't care the heavier coverage that the Korean bb's offer on an everyday basis because I simply don't need it.
+I'll admit I'm a huge fan of Korean & Japanese bb creams (although their shade selection in most brands for medium to darker skintones sucks).
+However, I don't care the heavier coverage that the Korean bb's offer on an everyday basis because I simply don't need it.
 (I do however need a *great* concealer for my raccoon eyes lol).
 Since I love second skin-like, sheer/light coverage products, the western bb's have grown on me very much even though at first I resented that they weren't "real bb creams".
 They now definitely have a big place in my makeup collection, & I've since accepted that there are western bb creams and eastern bb creams.
 Variety is the spice of life, right?

 I wish there was a shade "light" with a yellow undertone too!
 This one has a strong pink undertone.
 Light: for those that are NW20 or less.